-Currently we do not have any explicit Modern Slavery Policy for HES.
-However our existing policies support and reference the Modern Slavery Act and this statement.
+While we do not have an explicit Modern Slavery Policy for HES, we have strengthened and updated our existing policies to support and reference the Modern Slavery Act and this statement.

 Training for staff

-However, we know we can do more, and so we are committed to reviewing how we can improve training provided to staff with roles most likely to encounter risks of modern slavery and human trafficking, with the aim of developing and providing appropriate training to those staff.
+We are committed to reviewing how we can improve training provided to employees with roles most likely to encounter risks of modern slavery and human trafficking, with the aim of developing and providing appropriate training to those employees.

 Our Corporate Plan, Heritage for All, sets out our vision and the five outcomes we want to achieve: